 Sewing Tools List

 This Sewing Tools List is made to help you, the beginner seamstress, know what basic sewing tools are needed to get started in learning how to sew basic sewing projects.
-The picture above shows the contents of a Dritz Sewing Kit.
-You can also purchase these Sewing Tools separately.
+The picture above shows the contents of sewing tools I own.
+I found this Sewing Starter Kit available for purchase :

 Basic Sewing Tools for the Sewing Basket